MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-version-1607.md

 ---
 author: QuinnRadich
-title: What's New in Windows 10 for Developers
+title: What's New in Windows 10 for Developers, Tools & Features
 description: Windows 10 version 1607 and new developer tools provide the tools, features, and experiences powered by the new Universal Windows Platform.
 keywords: what's new, whats new, update, updates, features, new, Windows 10, 1607, July, newest ms.author: quradic